cswebdev/cswebdev/README.md

 <h3>About Me:</h3>

 <p>
-   I am switching careers from my previous career as an optical laboratory techncian to software engineering!
+   I am switching careers from my previous career as an optical laboratory technician to software engineering!
   <br>
   My journey in programming started in high school with Visual Basic and HTML4, back when it was all inline styling.
   <br>
   Some of my other passions art history, literature, and music.
 My favorite eras of art have to be the Impressionist and Art Nouveau periods.
 I would like to write and publish a novel one day.
   <br>